The interview

 You will be scored based on demonstrating knowledge and enthusiasm for medicine and commitment to a career as a physician.

-This question will not focus on clinical aspects, and will deal with the moral, ethical, legal, etc. issues of a particular situation.
-Your answer should be guided by GMC Good Medical Practice.
+This is not a clinical question, but will deal with the moral, ethical, legal, etc. issues of a particular situation.
+Following the hypothetical situation, and where time allows, there will be one or more questions about GMC Good Medical Practice principles.

 This question will last up to five minutes.